 Home networking equipment and devices typically do support some types of encryption, and any encryption is better than none.
 To start with, it’s a good idea to make sure that the WiFi network being used for remote work has its highest encryption standard turned on.
 Most often, the highest standard on a home router will be WPA2-PSK.

-And then, it’s also a good idea to enable storage encryption on the device used for connecting remotely.
+And then it’s also a good idea to enable storage encryption on the device used for connecting remotely.
 On a Windows PC, this is done through a feature called BitLocker.
 On a Mac, it’s done through FileVault.
 Turning those features on means that even if an attacker did somehow gain access to the device, any data they exfiltrate from it would be useless to them.

 Learn How to Spot Phishing Scams

 When it comes to cybersecurity, the end-user is always the weakest link.
 That’s why most attempts by hackers to penetrate protected systems almost always begin with social engineering – and most often phishing attempts.
-That’s when an attacker tries to trick a user into giving them access to a protected system or to turn over the credentials needed to gain access to it.
+That’s when an attacker tries to trick a user into giving them access to a protected system or turning over the credentials needed to gain access to it.
 And remote workers who are unaware of what a phishing attempt looks like are sitting ducks.

 That’s why an essential part of securing any work-from-home setup is for the remote worker to learn everything they can about common phishing tactics.
-That way, they can act as the first line of defence that makes most of the other security steps outlined above redundant.
-After all, phishing is how attackers steal passwords, get users to unwittingly install malware, or gain unauthorised access to data in the first place.
+That way, they can act as the first line of defense that makes most of the other security steps outlined above redundant.
+After all, phishing is how attackers steal passwords, get users to unwittingly install malware, or gain unauthorized access to data in the first place.

 The Bottom Line